emailWould you like to receive Burncoose newsletters?

 Concentrate on growing two main laterals, tie in and wind carefully around your support wires.
 Removing ALL side shoots, flowers and tendrils.
 It's hard to do but you will need patience.
 The same applies if you are repruning or tidying an old un-pruned vine like the photo below.
 Cut everything back to 2 laterals and work with them.
 In the photo below there are two new laterals, and we have kept a spare third incase one breaks as we start to train them.

 In the third year allow 2 spurs per bud to grow, and remove everything else.
 Support these spurs as they grow.
 When the vine flowers remove all but three flowers or three bunches of forming grapes on each spur.
+Once summer is in full swing, remove the leaves surrounding the bunches so they have maximum light, although direct sunlight on the grapes is not necessary for ripening.
+Note there are 2 bunches per spur.
 At the end of the season cut the spurs completely back to your main laterals.

 In year five perhaps leave four to five spurs from each bud and five to seven bunches of flowers.